-All work associated with this project has been categorized into five interwoven tasks: (1) continuous outreach and engagement to ensure a focus on stakeholder needs, (2) exploration of a storyline framework for understanding model performance in light of events and period of stakeholder interest, (3) use of new and existing metrics for process understanding, focused on the hydroclimate system and winds, (4) use of diffential crediblity analysis to understand what aspects of predictions and projections of climate change are credible, given our understanding of climate models, (5) development of a deeper understanding of multi-sector interactions, the interplay between global and regional climate forcings, and implications for the energy supply.
+Efforts associated with this project has been categorized into five interwoven tasks: (1) continuous outreach and engagement to better understand fundamental regional knowledge gaps, (2) application of a storyline framework for understanding model performance in light of events and period of stakeholder interest, (3) use of new and existing use-inspired metrics that connect process understanding with regional needs, (4) use of diffential crediblity analysis to understand and intercompare Earth system datasets, (5) development of a deeper understanding of multi-sector interactions, the interplay between global and regional climate forcings, and implications for the energy supply.
 These tasks are addressed in detail below.

-Through the HyperFACETS project we are engaging climate scientists and stakeholders within working groups to build common understanding and strategy for achieving these goals.
-Our stakeholders are drawn primarily from the hydroclimate and wind power sectors, with broad geographical coverage of the continental United States.
+Through the HyperFACETS project we are engaging Earth system scientists and regional collaborators within working groups to build common understanding and strategy for achieving these goals.
+Our regional collaborators are drawn primarily from water and energy management agencies, with broad geographical coverage of the continental United States.
 This project proposes to refine past engagement efforts and understand how climate datasets are being used for specific decision applications.

-Case study narratives developed under the Hyperion/HyperFACETS projects:
+Case study narratives developed under the HyperFACETS projects:

 Task 2: Storylines